Vasile Pârvan: Teaching and research activity

 He was a professor at the University of Bucharest from 1909 (tenured since 1913), where he succeeded Grigore Tocilescu (immediately after his death).
-In 1910 he became a corresponding member of the Romanian Academy, and three years later - a full member.
-In 1919 he was appointed professor of ancient history at the University of Cluj-Napoca.
-He has also been a member of several academies and scientific societies abroad; among others, he was an associate professor at the Sorbonne (since 1926) and a member of the International Committee of Historical Sciences (Geneva).
+In 1910 he became a corresponding member of the Romanian Academy, and three years later, a full member.
+In 1919 he was appointed professor of ancient history at the University of Cluj.
+He has also been a member of several academies and scientific societies abroad; among others, he was an associate professor at the Sorbonne (from 1926) and a member of the International Committee of Historical Sciences (Geneva).

 In order to solve the problems related to the history of Dacia, he organized a series of systematic excavations, especially in the archeological resorts from the second Iron Age.
 Based on the partial results of the excavations, Getica (1926) wrote – his most important work – a vast historical-archaeological synthesis, through which he brought to the forefront of historical research the political and cultural role of the Dacians; some shortcomings and exaggerations (including the emphasis on the role of the Scythians and Celts in the development of Geto-Dacian culture) do not detract from the value of this work.

 He was particularly concerned with archeology, prehistory and the history of Greco-Roman civilization.
 He organized numerous archeological sites, the most important of which is the one in Histria and published numerous studies, archeological reports and monographs, including a vast, valuable and useful documentary material.
 He led the archeological site of Histria until 1926.
-Of the 12 years when Pârvan, as director of the National Museum of Antiquities, led the archaeological excavations in Histria, only during nine years (1914–1916; 1921 –1926) normal campaigns took place.
+Of the 12 years when Pârvan, as director of the National Museum of Antiquities, led the archaeological excavations in Histria, only during nine years (1914–1916; 1921–1926) normal campaigns took place.